istreight/eggbeatr/README.md

 # eggbeatr

-eggbeatr is a web application to schedule instructors with lessons.
-It does the tedious work, leaving you with creative control.
+eggbeatr is a web application to schedule your swim instructors with the lessons they want to teach.
+By carrying the heavy weight of tedious tasks, it stabilizes your workflow, leaving you with creative control.

 ### Goal

-The goal of this project is to improve the schedule generating process, automating the repetitive aspects.
+The goal of this project is to improve the schedule generating process by automating the mundane and repetitive aspects.
+With fewer draining operations, you can focus on delivering quality lessons to swim instructors who will love both their swimmers and you.

 ### Hosting